 NORLA's Translator's Award

-NORLA awards annually a prize to the value of 20 000 Norwegian kroner to a talented emerging translator who has contributed significantly to the translation of Norwegian literature into foreign languages, as well as to the promotion of Norwegian literature abroad.
+NORLA awards annually a prize to a talented emerging translator who has contributed significantly to the translation of Norwegian literature into foreign languages, as well as to the promotion of Norwegian literature abroad.
 NORLA’s Translator’s Award is given for translations directly from Norwegian.

 From the left: Leonardo Pinto Silva (winner of NORLA's Translator's Award 2022), Margit Walsø (Director of NORLA) and Guilherme da Silva Braga (winner of NORLA's Translator's Award 2023).
 Photo: Fartein Rudjord